 - the Administrative Arrangements Act 1994.

-Use this checklist to guide your submission.
+Use the one-step process checklist to guide your submission.

-Use this checklist to guide your submission.
+Use the two-step process checklist to guide your submission.

 - two sets of each regulation